 Analysts Offer Insights on Consumer Goods Companies: Nestlé SA (OtherNSRGF) and Daimler (OtherDDAIF)

-There’s a lot to be optimistic about in the Consumer Goods sector as 2 analysts just weighed in on Nestlé SA (NSRGF) and Daimler (DDAIF) with bullish sentiments.
+Analysts have been eager to weigh in on the Consumer Goods sector with new ratings on Nestlé SA (NSRGF) and Daimler (DDAIF).

 Nestlé SA (NSRGF)

-In a report released today, Celine Pannuti CFA from J.P.
-Morgan maintained a Buy rating on Nestlé SA, with a price target of CHF125.00.
-The company’s shares closed last Wednesday at $111.54.
+Deutsche Bank analyst Tom Sykes maintained a Hold rating on Nestlé SA today and set a price target of CHF115.00.
+The company’s shares closed last Thursday at $111.43.

-The word on The Street in general, suggests a Moderate Buy analyst consensus rating for Nestlé SA with a $127.36 average price target, implying a 13.2% upside from current levels.
-In a report issued on February 3, UBS also maintained a Buy rating on the stock with a CHF130.00 price target.
+The word on The Street in general, suggests a Moderate Buy analyst consensus rating for Nestlé SA with a $127.70 average price target, which is a 10.7% upside from current levels.
+In a report issued on February 12, Credit Suisse also maintained a Hold rating on the stock with a CHF105.00 price target.

 See today’s analyst top recommended stocks >>